 As all good kafeneo owners should, Nikos knew everyone in Corfu.

 All of our possessions lay in storage in a warehouse on Athens’ Piraeas harbour side having been shipped over from London.
 We needed someone to get them to us here in Corfu.

 “Kanena provlima” – no problem – said Nikos, his eyes struggling to focus, “I know people…”

 The owner of ‘Kerkyra Express’ shipping company was a woman of barely four foot tall.
-And as pleasant as she was tall, with a face carved out of pure malevolence.
+And as pleasant as she was tall, with a face carved in pure malevolence.

-She shouted, threatened, gesticulated with her minuscule dinosaur-like arms.
-Ranted, smoked three cigarettes at once as we stood in her office trying to offer her a job and our money.
+She shouted, threatened, gesticulated, ranted, smoked three cigarettes at once as we stood in her office trying to offer her a job and our money.

 She spat on the floor as she took the cash and counted it.
-Our possessions would be shipped over from Athens in 3 days’ time she told us.
+Our possessions would be shipped over from Athens in three days’ time she told us.

 More money for what?
 For why?
-Well, what could we do?
+But what could we do?
 All of our world was there, in her warehouse.

-She grinned as we entered her grim office, again, with the money.
-I preferred the angry, loathsome, face from before.
+She grinned with her brown teeth and gums bared as we entered her grim office again with the money.

 More angry words were thrown at us as we left, having handed over the required ransom.